 Who can I go to if I am really worried, feeling sick, feeling homesick or just need someone to talk to?

 Collingwood Welfare are here for you.
 You’ll see us in freshers week, mainly at the info point or in the welfare office.
-Tom, Tabs and the rest of the committee are available for a chat or to discuss any worries and concerns.
+Jacob, Meg and the rest of the committee are available for a chat or to discuss any worries and concerns.
 In addition, Collingwood has a College Student Support team, which can address any additional issues.

 What clubs and societies can I join at Collingwood?